No one wants to deal with plumbing issues, but they happen, which is why it’s important to know what to do when plumbing problems arise.

 If you’re currently dealing with your dishwasher backing up into the sink, you’re in luck — well, sort of.
 On the bright side, this is one of the better plumbing problems to have and can typically be fixed with a little DIY magic and plumbing know-how.

-Read on to learn the most common reasons why this occurs and what you can do about it here.
+Read on to learn the most common reasons why your dishwasher backs up into the sink and what you can do about it.

 1. Obstruction in the Dishwasher